Nucular-tech/LEVCAN/README.md

 Features
 ----------------
- - Two transmission modes, TCP (controlled reception and data order) and UDP
+ - Two transmission modes, "TCP" (controlled reception and data order) and "UDP"
- - Multiple nodes supported for one device
+ - Multiple nodes supported for one device (not really yet)
  - Dynamic network address
  - Configurable parameters for devices
  - Simple file i/o with file server